robertmasters/robertmasters/README.md

-Im about to graduate from Lambda School, I am passionate about web technologies, and design.
+Im a Lambda School graduate, currently working for GiveCampus as an intern, I am passionate about web technologies, and design.
 I am a web developer and actively learning mobile android development with kotlin.

-- 🔭 I’m currently working on ...Boys and Girls Clubs, member sentiment project / PokeHuddle, pokemon social fansite for fans to favorite pokemon and pokemon cards
+- 🔭 I’m currently working on ...PokeHuddle, pokemon social fansite for fans to favorite pokemon and pokemon cards
-- 🌱 I’m currently learning ...Android Studio with Kotlin
+- 🌱 I’m currently learning ...Android Studio with Kotlin/Ruby on Rails
 - 👯 I’m looking to collaborate on ...Android projects
 - 🤔 I’m looking for help with ...pokemon APIs
 - 💬 Ask me about ...Anything